tduong10101/tdinvoke.net/source/_posts/DDOS-my-site.md

 - PyFlooder is not compatible with windows os.
 Had to spin up a ubuntu vm to run it.

 - Learnt how to add file to source for Hexo.
-Not complicate at all, just chuck the file into /source folder. ***Do not*** use the [hexo-generator-robotstxt](https://www.npmjs.com/package/hexo-generator-robotstxt) plugin, I almost broken my site because of it.
+Not complicated at all, just chuck the file into /source folder. ***Do not*** use the [hexo-generator-robotstxt](https://www.npmjs.com/package/hexo-generator-robotstxt) plugin, I almost broken my site because of it.

 - Overall this was an interesting exercise - breaking is always more fun than building!